connervieira/Predator/CONFIGURATION.md

 - `audio_alerts`
     - This setting determines whether or not Predator will make use of audible alerts.
     - With this is set to `true`, Predator will play subtle alert noises when a plate is detected, and much more prominent noises when a plate in an alert database is detected.
-- `alert_sounds`
+- `startup_sound`, `notification_sound`, `alert_sound`
-    - This setting contains the file paths to each of the various alert sounds Predator uses to inform the user of important events.
-    - Each alert sound is used in different contexts.
+    - These are the audio sound effects played when `audio_alerts` is enabled.
-        - The "startup" sound is played when Predator finishes loading at startup.
+        - `startup_sound` is the sound played just after Predator finishes loading.
-        - The "notice" sound is played when Predator detects a valid license plate that isn't in an alert database.
+        - `notification_sound` is the sound played when a valid plate is detected in real-time mode, and the plate is not in an alert database.
-        - The "alert" sound is played when Predator detects a valid license plate that is in an alert database.
+        - `alert_sound` is the sound played when a valid plate is detected, and the plate is in an alert database.
+    - The `path` value should be set to the file path of the audio file you want to play.
+    - The `repeat` value should be set to how many times you want the sound effect to be repeated.
+        - Under normal circumstances, this value should just be "1", but there might be some cases in which you want to play a particular sound repeatedly.
+    - The `delay` value determines how long Predator will wait, in seconds, between repetitions, if `reptition` is set to more than 1.
+        - Note that this delay includes the time it takes for the previous instances of the sound effect to play.
+        - For example, if the audio clip you're repeating takes 2 seconds to play, and you want a 1 second delay between audio clips, this setting should be 3 seconds.
 - `webhook`
     - This setting is a string used to define a webhook that Predator will send a request to when it detects a license plate in real-time mode.
     - This setting should either be left blank, or be set to a URL.